TimBest/travel-blog/our-trip.md

 **September - December 2022: Asia & Australia**

-- Singapore: A layover and quick look at the city
+- Singapore: A layover and a quick look at the city
-- Cambodia: Ankor Wat, and more
+- Cambodia: Angkor Wat, and more
 - Vietnam: Hanoi, Halong bay, Hoi An, and more
 - South Korea: Seoul
 - New Zealand: Backpacking to Mount Doom (Lord of the Rings), Great Walks, and beyond